MKme/ToeBeans/README.md

 -  Print in TPU filament

-- You can even use my tuned TPU settings in my Github Repo here:
+- You can even use my tuned TPU settings in my Github Repo here:https://github.com/MKme/I3-Mega-3D-Printer-Settings-Resources  and for the CR10 here: https://github.com/MKme/CR10-3D-Printer-Settings-and-Reference